Aston Research Explorer

-Qin, Lu; Mroczkowska, Stephanie A.; Ekart, Aniko; Patel, Sunni R.; Gibson, Jonathan M. and Gherghel, Doina (2013).
+Qin, Lu; Mroczkowska, Stephanie A.; Ekart, Aniko; Patel, Sunni R.; Gibson, Jonathan M. and Gherghel, Doina (2014).
 Patients with early age-related macular degeneration exhibit signs of macro- and micro-vascular disease and abnormal blood glutathione levels.
-Graefe's archive for clinical and experimental ophthalmology, Online first ,
+Graefe's Archive for Clinical and Experimental Ophthalmology, 252 (1), pp. 23-30.

 Full text not available from this repository.

-Background - This pilot study aimed to investigate systemic and retinal vascular function and their relationship to circulatory markers of cardiovascular risk in early age-related macular degeneration (AMD) patients without any already diagnosed systemic vascular pathologies.
-Methods - Fourteen patients diagnosed with early AMD and 14 age- and gender-matched healthy controls underwent blood pressure, carotid intima-media thickness (C-IMT) and peripheral arterial stiffness measurements.
+Background: This pilot study aimed to investigate systemic and retinal vascular function and their relationship to circulatory markers of cardiovascular risk in early age-related macular degeneration (AMD) patients without any already diagnosed systemic vascular pathologies.
+Methods: Fourteen patients diagnosed with early AMD and 14 age- and gender-matched healthy controls underwent blood pressure, carotid intima-media thickness (C-IMT) and peripheral arterial stiffness measurements.
 Retinal vascular reactivity was assessed by means of dynamic retinal vessel analysis (DVA) using a modified protocol.
 Blood analyses were conducted for glutathione levels and plasma levels of total cholesterol (CHOL), high-density lipoprotein cholesterol (HDL-C), low-density lipoprotein cholesterol (LDL-C) and triglycerides (TG).
-Results - The AMD patients showed significantly greater C-IMT (p?=?0.029) and augmentation index (AIx) (p?=?0.042) than the age-matched controls.
-In addition, they demonstrated a shallower retinal arterial dilation slope (Slope AD) (p?=?0.005) and a longer retinal venous reaction time (RT) to flickering light (p?=?0.026).
-Blood analyses also revealed that AMD patients exhibited higher oxidized glutathione (GSSG) (p?=?0.024), lower redox index (p?=?0.043) and higher LDL-C (p?=?0.033) levels than the controls.
-Venous RT parameter correlated positively with blood GSSG levels (r?=?0.58, p?=?0.038) in AMD subjects, but not in the controls (p?>?0.05).
-Conclusions - Patients diagnosed with early AMD exhibit signs of systemic and retinal vascular alterations that correlated with known risk markers for future cardiovascular morbidity.
+Results: The AMD patients showed significantly greater C-IMT (p = 0.029) and augmentation index (AIx) (p = 0.042) than the age-matched controls.
+In addition, they demonstrated a shallower retinal arterial dilation slope (Slope AD) (p = 0.005) and a longer retinal venous reaction time (RT) to flickering light (p = 0.026).
+Blood analyses also revealed that AMD patients exhibited higher oxidized glutathione (GSSG) (p = 0.024), lower redox index (p = 0.043) and higher LDL-C (p = 0.033) levels than the controls.
+Venous RT parameter correlated positively with blood GSSG levels (r = 0.58, p = 0.038) in AMD subjects, but not in the controls (p > 0.05).
+Conclusions: Patients diagnosed with early AMD exhibit signs of systemic and retinal vascular alterations that correlated with known risk markers for future cardiovascular morbidity. © 2013 Springer-Verlag Berlin Heidelberg.

 |Deposited By:||Prof Alfred Admin|